top of page

 Package Pick Up

-PIATTRAN provides a limited package pick-up for riders.
+Piattran provides a limited package pick-up for riders.
 This shall be done only on existing runs and shall be charged as a one-way trip.
-PIATTRAN will not be responsible for payment of the package.
+Piattran will not be responsible for payment of the package.
 You must make prior payment arrangements.
-PIATTRAN drivers will not handle cash or checks on behalf of passengers.

-PIATTRAN reserves the right to limit the weight and size of an article to be transported.
-If the article will interfere with the normal access of passengers, PIATTRAN may refuse to transport the package.
-This generally applies to articles in excess of 50 pounds or eight (8) cubic feet in size.
+Piattran reserves the right to limit the weight and size of an article to be transported.
+If the article will interfere with the normal access of passengers, Piattran may refuse to transport the package.
+This generally applies to articles more than 50 pounds or eight (8) cubic feet in size.

 PIATTRAN assumes no responsibility for damage, breakage, or loss of parcels.